DevOpsBootcamp/website/README.md

 This repository has a post-commit hook set up to update the main site every time the master branch is changed.
-If the site doesn't update within a couple of minutes, the build may have failed.
+If the site doesn't update within a couple of minutes it means the build may have failed.
 Check that `make html` doesn't throw any errors in your copy of the repo, and ask someone with admin access on readthedocs to investigate what it reports is broken.